MojoAuth/mojoauth-docs/content/howto/integrate-responsys-sms/index.md

 To get your Responsys SMS credentials, create your campaign on Oracle Responsys SMS.

-The very first REST API request needs to authenticate to a specific Responsys account using a username and a password or certificates.
+The first REST API request needs to authenticate to a specific Responsys account using a username and a password or certificates.
 Enter your Campaign Name, Username and password to allow MojoAuth to send transactional SMS to your users.

 <div style="text-align:center">
   <img src="./images/responsys-sms-credentials.png" alt="Company" />
 </div>
 <br/>

-This is the sample request body we send to your campaign.
+Below is the sample request body we send to your campaign.
 You can access the OTP using the MOJO_CODE variable.

 ```json
 "mergeTriggerRecordData": {